TrilokShetty/maze-bank-web3/README.md

 ## Maze Bank Web3 – Overview

-This is a model Dapp (Decentralised App) of a Banking website that is hosted on a blockchain .
-DBanks are the future of banking as nobody controls them and once the code is deployed to the blockchain it is not possible for anybody to modify or hamper userdata .
+This is a model Dapp (Decentralized App) of a banking website hosted on a blockchain.
+dBanks are the future of banking — nobody controls them, and once the code is deployed, it's immutable and user data remains secure.

 ---